Edward Perceval: First World War

 He deployed to France with the division, which formed part of the British Expeditionary Force (BEF), in August 1914, shortly after the start of the First World War.
+Perceval served as BGRA of the 2nd Division, under the command of Major General Charles Monro (who later became a distinguished senior commander and ended the war as commander-in-Chief, India).
+In this role, he participated in several of the major opening battles fought by the BEF on the Western Front, including the Retreat from Mons, the Battle of the Marne, the Battle of the Aisne, and the First Battle of Ypres.

 He remained in this role until January 1915 when he took over the post of sub-chief of the general staff from Lieutenant General Sir Henry Wilson at the BEF's general headquarters (GHQ).
 In February he was made a Companion of the Order of the Bath (CB), "in recognition of the meritorious services".

-In June he was promoted to the rank of major general and, in July, he became general officer commanding (GOC) of the 49th (West Riding) Division, a Territorial Force (TF) formation which had recently arrived on the Western Front, which he would command for over two years.
+In June he was promoted to the rank of major general "for distinguished service in the Field" and, in July, he became general officer commanding (GOC) of the 49th (West Riding) Division, a Territorial Force (TF) formation which had recently arrived on the Western Front, which he would command for over two years.
 Perceval commanded the 49th Division during significant battles, including the Battle of the Somme in 1916 and the Battle of Passchendaele (Third Ypres) in 1917.
 The division suffered heavy casualties during these battles, particularly during the attack on 3 September 1916, where fatigue and heavy shellfire contributed to the failure of the assault.
 He was awarded the Order of Leopold, "for distinguished services during the Campaign", by the Belgian government.

 After falling ill, he returned to Britain to become GOC of the 68th Division in December 1917.

 He was appointed to the Military Order of Aviz, 1st Class in October 1918.

+Postwar and final years

-After that he became commander of the troops at Shorncliffe Army Camp in 1919.
-He retired from the army in April 1920.
+After that he became commander of the troops at Shorncliffe Army Camp in 1919. and finally retired from the army in April 1920.
 He was made a KCB in January 1922.

+He died in November 1955 at the age of 94.